coolsam726/laravel-mongo-world/readme.md

-# Laravel World Database
+# Laravel World Database for Laravel-MongoDB

-This package focused on World Countries, Regions, and Cities database with locale support for Laravel.
+This package focused on World Countries, Regions, and Cities database with locale support for Laravel using the Laravel-MongoDB package by Jenssegers.

 ## Conceptions